abdnh/hoarder/README.md

 python src/main.py
 ```

-There is no graphical interface yet, except for a system tray icon that lets you quit the program (You can also use `Ctrl+Alt+Q`).
+There is no graphical interface yet, except for a system tray icon that shows notifications and lets you quit the program (You can also use `Ctrl+Alt+Q`).

 Now, press some hotkey you defined in the config file and you should see a notification pops up telling you that the selected text was copied.
 Go to Anki and check the created note.